voxic/multi-odl-demo/README.md

 **Benefits**: Works with any Kubernetes setup, uses standard ports via port forwarding.

 **Note**: The deployment script automatically handles Kafka Connect connector deployment after Kafka Connect is ready.
 You don't need to manually deploy the connectors.

+**Important**: All deployment scripts now automatically:
+1. Check for MongoDB configuration (`config/mongodb-config.local.env`)
+2. Generate Kubernetes secrets from your configuration
+3. Deploy all components with proper MongoDB connectivity

 ### Choosing the Right Deployment Option